PierrunoYT/claude-3-artifacts/README.md

    ```
    REACT_APP_OPENROUTER_API_KEY=your_api_key_here
    ```
-4. Run the development server with `npm run dev`
+4. Build the project with `npm run build`
+5. Start the server with `npm start`
-5. Open [http://localhost:3000](http://localhost:3000) in your browser
+6. Open [http://localhost:3001](http://localhost:3001) in your browser

 ## Technologies Used